Kucoin/kucoin-api-docs/source/localizable/index.html.md

 **02/03/23**:

-- [New] For creating sub-accounts, please use the new endpoint (POST /api/v2/sub/user) to replace the old endpoint (POST /api/v1/sub/user).
+- [New] For creating sub-accounts, please use the new endpoint `POST /api/v2/sub/user/created` to replace the old endpoint `POST /api/v1/sub/user`.
-- [New] For obtaining account summary information, please use the new endpoint (GET /api/v2/user-info) to replace the old endpoint (GET /api/v1/user-info).
+- [New] For obtaining account summary information, please use the new endpoint `GET /api/v2/user-info` to replace the old endpoint `GET /api/v1/user-info`.

 **02/03/23**: